extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/firmware_download.rst

                                      - ftp

                                      **Default**: scp
-   *disruptive_download*             Should the download be ISSU upgrade or disruptive download
+   *disruptive_download*             Specifies if download is an ISSU upgrade or a disruptive download.

                                      Type: ``boolean``
-   *timeout*                         Action timeout .
+   *timeout*                         The action timeout.

                                      Type: ``integer``